-- Beyond the Pill seeks to promote access, equity and excellence in women’s reproductive health care.
-We conduct rigorous research to improve education, policy and clinical care worldwide.
+- Beyond the Pill promotes access and equity in women’s contraceptive health care.
+They build the research foundation to transform clinical care and women’s lives worldwide.

 - Innovating Education in Reproductive Health has created a digital hub for cutting-edge curricula to teach abortion and family planning to health professionals at all levels.
-Our goal is to support clinicians dedicated to providing high-quality health care to women through eLearning, mobile technology and hands-on support.
+Their goal is to support clinicians dedicated to providing high-quality health care through eLearning, mobile technology and hands-on support.

-- The UCSF-University of Zimbabwe Collaborative Research Programme (UZ-UCSF) conducts clinical research related to the treatment and prevention of HIV, AIDS-related illnesses and women’s health.
+- University of Zimbabwe College of Health Sciences Clinical Trials Research Center conducts clinical research related to the treatment and prevention of HIV, AIDS-related illnesses and women’s health.
 UCSF provides scientific leadership and administrative support for the program, while UZ conducts research at many centers around Zimbabwe.

 The Bixby Center also works with a variety of partner programs at the University of California, including: